steimel60/steimel60/README.md

 ## I'm Dylan Steimel.

-Excited by the endless possibilities of solutions and challenges unlocked by Data Science and Machine Learning, I am eager to actively contribute and leave my mark on the field! 📊🤖
+Excited by the endless challenges and solutions Data Science and Machine Learning both provide, I am eager to actively contribute and leave my mark on the field! 📊🤖

 ## Education 🎓
 - M.S.
 Data Science and Analytics, University of Oklahoma